piezosystemjena/nv200-python-lib/doc/connecting.rst

 - Telnet discovery - `DiscoverFlags.DETECT_ETHERNET`
 - Serial discovery - `DiscoverFlags.DETECT_SERIAL`
-- Device info enrichment - `DiscoverFlags.ENRICH`
+- Device info enrichment - `DiscoverFlags.READ_DEVICE_INFO`

-The `DiscoverFlags.ENRICH` flag is used to enrich the device information with additional details such as the name and serial number of the actuator connected to the amplifier.
+The `DiscoverFlags.READ_DEVICE_INFO` flag is used to enrich the device information with additional details such as the name and serial number of the actuator connected to the amplifier.
 This is useful for identifying the device and its capabilities.